-A common breakfast food for many, eggs are versatile, delicious and filled with health benefits.
 Unfortunately, inaccurate studies gave eggs a bad reputation for increasing cholesterol.
-To unscramble the myths, eating eggs may actually increase “good” HDL cholesterol, while lowering your risk for blood clots, stroke and heart attack.
-Eating foods that contain cholesterol have little effect on your blood serum cholesterol levels.
-However, eating a diet high in refined carbs causes inflammation and elevates triglyceride levels that lead to an increase in “bad” LDL cholesterol.
+To unscramble the myths, eating eggs may actually increase “good” HDL cholesterol while lowering the risk of blood clots, stroke, and heart attack.
+Eating cholesterol-rich foods has little effect on blood serum cholesterol levels.
+However, eating foods high in refined carbs can increase inflammation, triglyceride levels, and “bad” LDL cholesterol.

 Let’s crack into the benefits of eggs and why they make a great protein-rich, whole-food addition to meals and snacks.
 An excellent source of protein, choline, vitamins, minerals and healthy fats, eggs help with weight loss, building muscle, reducing inflammation, enhancing mental performance, and improving heart health.
-Most of the nutrients and much of the protein is found in the yolk, so make sure you eat the whole egg to obtain the most health benefits.
+Most of the nutrients and protein are found in the yolk, so eat the whole egg for maximum benefits.

 - Packed with 6 grams of muscle-building protein that boosts metabolism and supports weight loss.